Making a 'Memory Box' can be a very fulfilling and enjoyable activity, completed over days or weeks and updated on a regular basis.

-I chose this one, checking size to make sure it fits in my 'Memory Box', because it has a 100 photo limit (50 single sided) AND it has space for you to write captions, which I think is pretty much an essential prerequisite.
+I chose this one, checking size to make sure it fits in my 'Memory Box', because it has a 100 photo limit (50 pages double-sided) AND it has space for you to write captions, which I think is pretty much an essential prerequisite.

 So my stuff arrived.
 (Thanks 'Amazon'!)
 First step is sorting through my 'Early Years & Family Life' photos.

 Next steps are, I think 'Twenties & Thirties' (I wasn't one who enjoyed my school days so much).

 Then probably 'My Career'.

 Finally, 'My Important Relationships', including my husband Ade, my best friends & our beautiful doggies.

 Might include something on 'Best Holidays & Favourite Places' as well.

 That's the great thing about making your own 'This Is My Life' photo album.
 There's no rules over what to include and it seems to evolve naturally.

 So today it was time to cobble together my 'Working Life' chapter of my 'Memory Box'.
 My training certificate, my different role badges, some photos of project work along the way, a copy of my book and the magazine I edited.
 Finally, my MBE and some other bits and bobs, including my retirement card.
 A lovely morning of reminiscence!

 Next chapters will be 'Life & Loves' and 'Things That Make Me Happy', I think?
 It's an evolving project!!!